 The overall design brief for the project was to creatively transform the existing beach house into a very open and subdued glamorous island retreat that had all the trademarks of Mark’s previous work for the client and with all the practicalities for island living.

 All renovation projects come with their challenges – and the obvious extra challenge for this project is that fact that it is on an island with limited access and resources – coupled with a lot of very complicated cabinetry, building works and technology.

-With the dwelling having a portal-frame skeleton, Ultraspace were able to remove all the existing exterior walls in the kitchen and dining area.
+With the dwelling having a portal-frame skeleton, the team were able to remove all the existing exterior walls in the kitchen and dining area.
 This equated to about 15 linear meters of fully open space (with only 2 x posts).
-To ensure maximum openness – we used oversized Vitrocsa sliding glass doors with vertical mullions only 20mm in thickness.
+To ensure maximum openness, oversized Vitrocsa sliding glass doors with vertical mullions only 20mm in thickness were used.
 Each opening between the portal columns (5m) was divided into two panels each.
 These doors all move completely out of the way to designated sections on the exterior of the dwelling past the openings…. leaving uninterrupted access to the massive balconies and the views to the ocean beyond.
 The interior and exterior truly become one.

 The concealed pantry wall houses 2 x fully integrated fridge/freezers, a concealed utilities cupboard and a large sliding that pulls flush when closed to complete the wall.
 There are also overhead storage cupboards with soft-touch servo driven doors.

 The back wall has a fully integrated Corian® sink in a Corian benchtop with a contrast 20mm fluted Corian® splashback that links in design-wise to the laundry splash and 10mm fluting in the Master Ensuite.
 Fully integrated dishwasher, a fully concealed Vzug combi steam oven, 2 x wine fridges and Zip boiling/chilled and sparking unit are all housed on this wall.